What Does a Book Writing Coach Do? Author Book Coaching Services Explained

 How much does a writing coach cost?

-You might pay a few hundred to a few thousand dollars for a book coaching package or program, depending on how comprehensive it is and what is included.
+You might pay a few hundred to a few thousand dollars for a book coaching package or program, depending how comprehensive it is and what is included.

 But consider the benefits: